life jackets water sports

 DIN EN ISO 12402-5:

-The standard specifies the safety requirements for swimming aids with a buoyancy of at least 50 N. These buoyancy aids are only intended for use by good swimmers near shore or shore or where help and rescue can be readily obtained.
-These buoyancy aids are comfortable to wear, but are not suitable for choppy waters.
-It cannot be assumed that the user will be securely supported for a long period of time.
-The buoyancy aids do not have sufficient buoyancy to protect those who cannot help themselves and require active participation from the user.
+The standard specifies the safety requirements for buoyancy aids with a buoyancy of at least 50 N. These buoyancy aids are intended only for use by competent swimmers near the shore or coast, or where assistance and rescue can be quickly ensured.
+These buoyancy aids are comfortable to wear, but not suitable for rough waters.
+They cannot be assumed to provide safe support for the user for extended periods.
+The buoyancy aids do not have sufficient buoyancy to protect people who cannot help themselves and require active participation from the user.

 -